There’s a fine line between diversity and token representation and its one that television has found itself on the wrong side of time and time again.

 As the show has progressed, however, the reality of that diverse casting has continuously felt quite different from what the early buzz and character laden promotional posters suggested.
-While yes, all of these characters do exist on the show, only Veronica is the one that’s consistently been treated like an important, fully fleshed-out character.
+While yes, all of these characters do technically exist on the show, only Veronica is the one that’s consistently been treated like an important, fully fleshed-out character.

-We’ve all complained about the lack of screen time for our faves Josie and the Pussycats, Toni, Cheryl, and Kevin, but I don’t think we’ve really analyzed just how extreme the sidelining of these characters has been.
+We’ve all complained about the lack of screen time for our faves Josie and the Pussycats, Toni, and Kevin, but I don’t think we’ve really analyzed just how extreme the sidelining of these characters has been.

 Valerie and Melody remain perhaps the most egregious example on the show.
-Val and Archie full on dated in season 1, and yet, after breaking up, neither character says so much as a word to each other and their relationship is never referenced.
+Val and Archie full-on dated in season 1, and yet, after breaking up, neither character says so much as a word to each other and their relationship is never referenced.
 What makes this particularly weird is that, for a while, Val continues to appear in the background of many scenes that also include Archie, but they just never speak to each other.
 She, Josie, and Melody gather at the hospital to see Archie after Fred gets shot at the beginning of season 2.
-She’s there when the group does Jingle Jangle at Nick St. Clair’s party.
+She’s also there when the group does Jingle Jangle at Nick St. Clair’s party.
 And yet, not once does she (or Melody for that matter) ever speak.
 Eventually, halfway through season 2, both Pussycats unceremoniously disappear from the show altogether.

 Now, when dealing with an ensemble cast as large as Riverdale’s, I can understand to an extent how some characters may not always be able to get as much focus and screen time as we might want them too.
 At the same time though, surely you should have the time to at least develop some semblance of a storyline for your supporting cast, right?

 Because when nearly all of your focus ends up being on the mostly white and straight characters, the so-called diversity just starts to feel a little like window dressing.
 And this phenomenon is not unique to Riverdale.
-It’s happened on shows like Teen Wolf, Glee, the 100, and Sleepy Hollow.
+It’s happened on shows like Teen Wolf, Glee, The 100, and Sleepy Hollow.
 All of the series that started off with an impressively diverse cast, but then either sidelined or somehow forgot to develop many of their queer and nonwhite characters.

 If this isn’t being done on purpose, then the question remains, why does this keep happening?
 Why do we keep ending up in situations where the vast majority of the nonwhite and queer characters end up being so underdeveloped that they hardly feel like real characters at all?